Run (2020 American film): Plot

-While in the basement, Chloe discovers all of her childhood photos, which show her walking, as well as a death certificate for a girl named Chloe who died two hours after her birth and an article about a couple who had their baby stolen from the same hospital.
-When Diane enters, Chloe accuses her of deliberately making her sick and demands the truth.
-Diane insists everything she ever did was to help and protect Chloe and when Chloe accuses Diane of poisoning her, Diane exclaims that she saved her, while filling a syringe with paint thinner, saying it will make her forget.
-Chloe crawls away and locks herself in a closet.
-Afraid, but realizing that Diane won't let her die, Chloe swallows the contents of a bottle of organophosphate, forcing Diane to rush her to a hospital.
+In the basement, Chloe discovers her childhood photos, which show her walking, a death certificate for a girl named Chloe who died two hours and eleven minutes after her birth, and an article about a couple who had their baby stolen from the same hospital.
+She also finds college acceptance letters that were hidden from her.
+When Diane enters, Chloe accuses her of poisoning her along with lying to her about her medical conditions and demands the truth.
+Diane insists everything she ever did was to help and protect Chloe.
+Diane then fills a syringe with a homemade neurotoxin, saying it will make her forget.
+Terrified, Chloe crawls away and locks herself in a closet.
+She then swallows a bottle of organophosphate, forcing Diane to rush her to the hospital.

 Chloe wakes up in a hospital bed, intubated and barely able to move.
-Diane insists that her "daughter" be discharged, but the doctors refuse until Chloe has been evaluated by a mental health professional.
+Diane insists that Chloe be discharged, but the doctors refuse until the latter has been evaluated by a mental health professional, as her actions were viewed as a suicide attempt.
 Chloe signals to a nurse, who brings her a crayon and paper.
-While Chloe is attempting to write "MOM" on the paper, a code blue is called and the nurse rushes out.
-Diane then sneaks in and ties Chloe to a wheelchair to escape; the nurse finds the bed empty and alerts hospital security.
-As a panicking Diane tries to find an exit, Chloe is able to move her foot and hold the chair in place.
-Diane begs her to come home with her, but Chloe defiantly replies that she doesn't need her any longer.
-Diane is shot in the arm by security guards, causing her to fall down the stairs.
+While Chloe is attempting to write, a code blue is called and the nurse rushes out.
+Armed with a handgun, Diane then sneaks in and ties Chloe to a wheelchair to escape.
+The nurse returns to finds the bed empty and Chloe's finished note reading "MOM", which prompts her to alert hospital security.
+As Diane tries to find an exit, Chloe is able to move her foot and hold the chair in place, delaying Diane's escape.
+Chloe tells Diane that she does not need her but Diane states she will.
+As security corners the pair near a staircase, Diane aims her gun at the guards and yells that they are going home, causing a guard to shoot her in the arm and send her down the stairs.

-Seven years later, an adult Chloe goes to a correctional facility; although she still relies on her wheelchair, she is now able to walk short distances with the use of a cane.
-She visits Diane in the infirmary ward, who is now confined to a bed, and begins talking about her wonderful husband, children, and job.
-Chloe takes out three plastic-wrapped Ridocaine pills she hid under her tongue, and tells Diane that she still loves her before asking her to open her mouth wide.
+Seven years later, Chloe still relies on her wheelchair, although is able to walk short distances using a cane.
+She visits a correctional facility where Diane is confined to a bed in the infirmary ward, her health seemingly deteriorated.
+Chloe talks about the life she has built for herself: her husband Ara, daughter Annie, and her job as a prosthetist.
+She mentions that Annie has a preference in grandparents, implying that Chloe had been reunited with her birth parents.
+Before leaving, Chloe takes out three Ridocaine pills she has smuggled in and force-feeds them to Diane.